aqlaboratory/openfold/README.md

 # Documentation
 See our new home for docs at [openfold.readthedocs.io](https://openfold.readthedocs.io/en/latest/), with instructions for installation and model inference/training.

+Much of the content from this page may be found [here.](https://github.com/aqlaboratory/openfold/blob/main/docs/source/original_readme.md)

 ## Copyright Notice